rh-marketingops/dwm/README.md

 ## Hosting

  - Local machine: it's entirely possible to run this complete process on your individual laptop/desktop, although may not recommended due to backup and business continuity risks.
  - PaaS: Platform-as-a-Service is the recommended route to get up-and-running quickly.
 This way, developers don't have to worry about the engineering concerns of making sure their services remain running.
-Options are Red Hat's Openshift, Heroku, and other options available on AWS.
+We're using Red Hat's Openshift, but there are other options (such as Heroku) available on AWS.
 Be warned that the PaaS may have to be internally hosted at your workplace to ensure connectivity to internal databases.
+You should also be aware of potential security concerns around PII, especially if you're storing record history, and may need to work with your IT team to ensure secure storage/transit for such data.

 ## Python